-André Jansson is director of the Geomedia Research Group.
+André Jansson is director of the Centre for Geomedia Studies.
 His research is oriented towards questions of media use, identity and power from an interdisciplinary perspective.
 His work links various theoretical strands from social phenomenology, human geography and sociology of culture.
 A particular interest regards the relationship between mediatization processes and the production of social space.
 Jansson has studied this relationship in relation to a number of contemporary phenomena, such as the post-industrial city, tourism, expatriate lifestyles, surveillance culture and the urban-rural divide.

 Previous reserach projects: